Tips to Rejuvenate Your House for Spring (and Years to Come!)

 Visit a nursery and ask about plants and trees that require little water and maintenance.
 Unless you are after an old-fashioned English country garden effect, you don’t need to invest a lot of time and money on garden plants in order to enjoy flourishing greenery.

-On the other hand, if you do like lawn, accept that you will have to water, fertilize and mow it regularly because nothing screams UGLY louder than long unkempt, weed-ridden, dying grass!
+On the other hand, if you do like lawns, accept that you will have to water, fertilise and mow it regularly because nothing screams UGLY louder than long unkempt, weed-ridden, dying grass!

 Save Time and Money